ChinmayaBisoi/contract-and-tradebook-console/README.md

 5. Start the app with `bun run dev`.
 6. Sign in through Clerk.
 7. Create or open an organisation.
-8. Use the organisation Imports screen with `sample_tradebook_xl.xlsx`.
+8. Use the organisation Imports screen with `samples-for-testing/sample_tradebook_xl.xlsx` (or `samples-for-testing/sample_tradebook_xl_ai.xlsx` for AI mapping).
-9. Use `sample_contract_text.txt` or `docs/contract-import-text-examples.md` in the contract text import flow.
+9. Use `samples-for-testing/sample_contract_text.txt` or `samples-for-testing/contract-import-text-examples.md` in the contract text import flow.

 ### Quality checks